Habersham County, Georgia: Politics

-Ty Akins serves as chairman of the Board of County Commissioners as of July 2022.
+Bruce Harkness serves as chairman of the Board of County Commissioners as of January 2026.

 Since 2011, Habersham County has been represented in the Georgia House of Representatives by Republican member Terry Rogers.
 Habersham County was represented in the US House of Representatives as part of the 10th District.
 Representative Charlie Norwood represented the county for one month, until his death (February 13, 2007).
 The seat remained vacant until a special election in July 2007, which was won by Republican Paul Broun, an Athens physician.
 Broun served in the House until 2014, when he ran unsuccessfully for the Republican nomination for the U.S. Senate seat vacated by the retiring Saxby Chambliss.

 With the 2012 reapportionment, Habersham County became part of the 9th congressional district.
 Former Georgia House of Representatives member Doug Collins won the seat in the 2016 election.

 Habersham county is the current home of former governor Nathan Deal after his term expired in 2019.

 Habersham County became the first Second Amendment sanctuary county in Georgia on January 13, 2020.

+For elections to the Georgia State Senate, Habersham County is part of District 50.
+For elections to the Georgia House of Representatives, Habersham County is divided between District 10 and District 32.